-Dental implants are often called the next best thing to natural teeth.
+Dental implants are the next best thing to natural teeth.
 These are a brilliant option for people with single or multiple missing teeth.

-Options for affordable dental implants are available in the leading dental tourism destinations around the world.
+Options for low cost dental implants are available in the leading dental tourism destinations around the world.

-Dental implants have become so popular over time that there is a separate branch of dentistry dedicated just to them.
+Over time, dental implants have become so popular that there is a separate branch of dentistry dedicated to them.
 The field is called implantology.

-There are numerous reasons why dental implants are preferred to traditional treatment options, such as removable dentures.
+Due to multiple reasons, dental implants are preferred over other traditional treatment options, such as removable dentures.

 Given below is a table which highlights the differences between the two.